couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 **Task:**

 This is a Web API call, a method that is called from the static html (index.html).
-The JS in the static html expectes this "findAll" web api call to return a "airportname" in a JSON format like this:
+The JavaScript in the static html expects this `findAll` Web API call to return a "airportname", based on the input `search` parameter.

+The return data used for this static implementation should look as follows:

 `[{"airportname":"San Francisco Intl"}]`

 Implement the method to return a single airport name.

-Later we will use Couchbase to do the look-up but for now a "constant" is returned.
+Later we will use Couchbase to do the look-up, but for now a constant value is returned.

 **Solution:**